 The College of Pharmacy shall abide by University policy and provide students with an opportunity to address substance abuse or dependence problems confidentially during any phase of their academic experience.
 The guiding philosophies of the following policy are first to protect patients from potential harm caused by impaired students in clinical practice experiences, and second to encourage the discovery and recovery of substance impaired or addicted students.

-- The College of Pharmacy acknowledges and adopts the University of Iowa, drug-free statement and alcohol policy.
-Copies of this policy may be found in the Student Handbook.
+- The College of Pharmacy acknowledges and adopts the University of Iowa's policy regarding use of illegal drugs and alcohol.
+Copies of this policy may be found in the Policies and Regulations Affecting Students. http://dos.uiowa.edu/policies/illegal-drugs-and-alcohol

-- When reasonable information is available of a potential substance abuse problem by a student, the student will be required to obtain a clinical assessment at UI Student Health, or other acceptable medical facilities.
-This may be done with the assistance of IPRN (See #5 below).
-Students refusing assessment may be dismissed from the college.
+- When reasonable information is available of a potential substance abuse issue by a student, the student will be required to obtain a clinical assessment at UI Student Health, or other acceptable medical facilities.
+Students refusing assessment may be dismissed from the college and reported to the Iowa Board of Pharmacy.

-- Students entering into and maintaining an agreement with the IPRN may continue their pharmacy education, with permission of the Associate Dean for Academic Affairs.
-Students with substance abuse problems and not under IPRN contract will be dismissed from the College of Pharmacy.
+- Students entering into and maintaining an agreement with the IMP3 may continue their pharmacy education, with permission of the Associate Dean for Professional Education.
+Students determined to have substance abuse issues and who do not enter into a contract with the IMP3 or are noncompliant with terms of the contract will be dismissed from the College of Pharmacy.

-This policy requires students to disclose elements of their situation to preceptors in a controlled and confidential manner.
+The Professional Experience Program (PEP) policy requires students under contract with the IMP3 to disclose elements of their situation to the PEP Liaison and to potential preceptors in a controlled and confidential manner.
 The College of Pharmacy will attempt to assure that preceptors maintain this confidentiality.
-The Clerkship Coordinator shall maintain a list of preceptors willing, with foreknowledge, to accept students under IPRN contract into their practice environment.
-The list of willing preceptors will be given to the student and the IPRN monitor.
-The monitor will then work with the student in determining appropriate rotations.
-The monitor is the IPRN committee member assigned to monitor the student’s progress with IPRN.
-Under the terms of the contract, the student will inform the preceptor upon arrival at the site.
+The PEP office shall maintain a list of preceptors willing, with foreknowledge to accept students under IMP3 assistance into their practice environment.
+The student will be provided the PEP policy and procedure by the PEP Liaison within 5 days of execution of the contract with the IMP3.
+The PEP Liaison and the IMP3 Collegiate Advocate will work with the student to select appropriate experiential placement for the duration of the student's academic career.